cf73/humanity/content/collections/pages/climate.md

         content:
           -
             type: text
-            text: 'For clarity on the many, complex challenges of our changing climate, there are two voices that, for me, ring most clearly among the words and images that have besieged and enlightened us over the last thirty years.'
+            text: 'For clarity on the many, complex challenges of our changing climate, there are two voices that ring most clearly among the words and images that have besieged and enlightened us over the last thirty years.'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'First, the world is fortunate for the wise and heartfelt voice of 94-year-old naturalist, broadcaster and humanist, Sir David Attenborough.
-He not only clarifies the climate crisis; he also delineates clear solutions, as in his '
+He not only clarifies the climate crisis, he also delineates clear solutions   —  as in his '
           -
             type: text
             marks: